arrlancore/markzen/README.md

 The search is integrated directly into the new tab page, appearing as a clean search icon in the top-right corner next to your existing Kanban board and settings icons.
 When clicked, it displays a beautiful semi-transparent modal with a search input field.
 As the user types, the search automatically filters through all bookmarks across all workspaces, looking for matches in both titles and URLs.
 It prioritizes title matches over URL matches.

+Additionally, MarkZen offers two powerful ways to search your bookmarks from anywhere:

+1. **Omnibox Search**: Type `mz` in the address bar, press Tab, and start typing to instantly search all your bookmarks with smart matching.
+This fuzzy search intelligently matches partial words, acronyms, and even skipped words, making it easy to find bookmarks with queries like "aws dash" to find "AWS dashboard admin".

-Additionally, MarkZen features a global search accessible from anywhere in the browser using the keyboard shortcut Command + Shift + K (⌘+⇧+K).
+2. **Global Search**: Access your bookmarks using the keyboard shortcut Command + Shift + K (⌘+⇧+K).
 This allows users to quickly find and access their bookmarks without needing to navigate to the new tab page first.

 Sync Storage Notes:
 - If the user isn't signed in: The sync storage works, but data remains only on that device - it's essentially the same as local storage in behavior.